ahultgren/async-eventemitter/README.md

 The following are features that will be necessary now that the order of event listeners really matters:

-* .before(event, target, new)
-  * should insert an event listener before the target
 * .after(event, target, new)
   * should insert an event listener after the target